patricklarid/China_Expenses_analysis/README.md

 **2. Spend by Category** (`2_Spend_By_Category.sql`)
 - Breakdown by Food, Transport, Attractions, Shopping, etc.

-*The SQL queries reference the expenses.csv file—ensure it is in the same directory or update the file path.*
+*The SQL queries reference the expenses.csv file, ensure it is in the same directory or update the file path.*
 *Screenshots of the queries and results are included in the `/SQL/` folder.*